-The October credit report from the U.S. Federal Reserve Board’s Beige Book cites sluggish lending on behalf of consumers, among the changes in the banking and finance industry.
+The October credit and consumer lending report from the U.S. Federal Reserve Board’s Beige Book cites sluggish lending on behalf of consumers, among the changes in the banking and finance industry.

 The report said lending activity remained stable at low levels across most Districts; however, in Richmond, Virginia, and Dallas, Texas, there was a noted increase in lending activity.